Lucifer007XD/Paint-Calculator/README.md

 6> Assuming the Room is Cube or Cuboid so the number of the wall will be 4.

 Testing:
-1> testing is done for DimensionalCalculations Class which calculates Volume,Area,Floor by get parameters like Height,Width and length and also for the IllegalArgumentException.
+1> testing is done for DimensionalCalculations Class which calculates Volume,Area,Floor by get parameters like Height,Width and length and also for the IllegalArgumentException.USing Junit library.

 Exception:
 There are two Exceptions: